orhoncan/resources/README.md

 # Resources
-Resources on economics, cryptocurrencies, some coding and tech
+Resources on economics, cryptocurrencies, some coding and tech that may have slipped under the radar.

 ## Economics & Finance
 #### Books